 - Positive cash flow: the goal of most small businesses and an indication the business is healthy.
 Having a positive cash flow means having more money coming into the account than going out.

-- Negative cash flow: just the opposite — less money is flowing in than flowing out.
+- Negative cash flow: just the opposite of positive cash flow — less money is flowing in than flowing out — a cash flow problem.

 - Cash flow statement: provides a snapshot of a business’ cash at any point in time.